sprocketsullivan/repro_with_R/README.md

 ## Course Program

-We will meet on Tuesdays in presence in the Atrium at the BIH (5th floor, Anna-Lousia-Karsch-Straße 2, 10178 Berlin).
+We will meet on Tuesdays, 10am - 2pm, in presence in the conference room Domblick at the BIH (5th floor, Anna-Lousia-Karsch-Straße 2, 10178 Berlin).
 Each course part will consist of two short lectures on issues in reproducibility in research, an introduction to a specific topic in programming with R, and an exercise.

 0. Pre course work: Course work on DataCamp (Introduction to R + Intermediate R)

-**1. Session 15.11.**
+**1. Session 09.05.**

 Part 1 Preregistration, Functions in R
    Exercise: Functions